Become A Member State

 • Utilize the National Registry (NREMT) examination at the EMT and Paramedic levels for initial state licensure

-• Utilize a FBI compliant background check with biometric data (e.g. fingerprints) within 5 years of Compact activation.
-(States must require FBI background checks for EMS personnel implemented prior to May 7, 2022.)
+• Utilize an FBI-compliant background check with biometric data (e.g., fingerprints) within 5 years of Compact activation.
+(States must require FBI background checks for EMS personnel implemented before March 15, 2025.)

 • Enact the model REPLICA legislation.